openai/openai-cookbook/project/rubric.md

 # Rubric

-This rubric provides a systematic method for assessing the quality of submissions to the OpenAI Cookbook.
+This rubric provides a method for assessing the quality of submissions to the OpenAI Cookbook.
 Each area is rated on a scale from 1 to 5, with 1 being the lowest and 5 being the highest.
 The purpose of this rating system is to ensure that all contributions maintain a high standard of quality, relevance, and uniqueness.

 In general, we will reject contributions that score lower than a 3 in any of the areas.
 We believe that by maintaining a high standard for submissions, we can provide a better learning experience for everyone who uses the OpenAI Cookbook.